Back to Blogs Strategy

 Can You Crack CCAT in 3 Months?

-• Aptitude preparation alone can boost your score significantly
+• Aptitude alone can swing your rank by hundreds of positions

 Month 1: Build Strong Fundamentals